 Fort Riley offers a variety of personnel and equipment support.
 To request support, please submit a DD fm 2536 military support request form, or a DD fm 2535 for aviation support, and a cover letter.

-PLEASE NOTE: Effectively immediately the Fort Riley 30-day community request for support policy will be enforced.
+PLEASE NOTE: The Fort Riley 30-day community request for support policy will be enforced.
 Community requests for support that are submitted inside of the 30-day window will be declined.

 Requests should be submitted between 60 and 120 days prior to the event.
 Due to world affairs, Fort Riley's community support requests are extremely limited.
 We appreciate your understanding.